Compassionate conservatism: United Kingdom

 According to a 2006 report by the British think tank Policy Exchange, "compassionate conservative" was "one of the most prominent themes" of the Conservative Party under David Cameron.
 In speeches and the party's statement of aims and values around 2005 and 2006, Cameron and other senior Conservatives emphasized a "modern, compassionate conservatism" theme.
 Other figures associated with compassionate conservatism in Britain include Tim Montgomerie and Iain Duncan Smith.
 At the 2011 Conservative Party Conference, the party released a pamphlet titled Modern Compassionate Conservatism, which senior leaders such as Cameron and foreign secretary William Hague claimed had pushed for "compassionate" and "cuddly" policies.
 In 2015, Michael Gove claimed David Cameron was "a modern, compassionate Conservative."
 The term "compassionate conservative" was used as a way for the Conservatives to distance themselves from their "Nasty Party" image.
 This is exemplified by some think tanks, such as Bright Blue and the Centre for Social Justice.
+Similar to the American compassionate conservatism, the British one is also seen as "Third Way".